Living independently in your own home is important to us all. Some people need additional support to achieve this, this is where we come in.

 “My support worker is always kind, she comes and supports me.
 I am respected, it’s a two-way thing.”

 Grace Eyre Housing supports tenants to live a more independent life in their own secure home, as part of their local community.
+We also work in partnership with landlords, letting and management agencies, local authorities, and support providers.

 “This has opened more doors than we would ever have had living elsewhere.
 It’s allowed us to be independent and live how we want to live our lives.”